 - Lunch at the lodge

-- Transfer to airport available from most hotels
+- Transfers in Anchorage available from most downtown and airport hotels

 - All taxes and fees